kaistmm/seed-pytorch/README.md

 ...
 --- End of Analysis ---
 ```
-This analysis helps you understand the cause of the problem by showing whether a `module.` prefix exists, what the most common prefix is, and whether the keys are consistent.

 **Example Output (When a prefix mismatch occurs):**
-Let's say you want to load a backbone model, but it fails with a key mismatch error.
-Analyzing the model might give you this:

 ```text
 --- Prefix Analysis Results ---
 Model Path: path/to/your/problematic_model.ckpt